 Monitor and trend work of breathing

-Identifying over and under–assist
+Identifying over-assist and under-assist

-To keep the patient from diaphragm injury, the diaphragm needs to be active at an appropriate level .
+To keep the patient from diaphragm injury, the diaphragm needs to be active at an appropriate level.
 This is difficult to see without diaphragm monitoring.

-For example, a patient can appear to be spontaneously breathing with pressure support but not, in fact, be using their diaphragm at all as indicated in the image above.
-This is one example of how over-assistance prevents the diaphragm from working, resulting in diaphragm weakness.
+For example, a patient can appear to be spontaneously breathing with pressure support but not, in fact, be using their diaphragm at all, as indicated in the image above.
+This is one example of how over-assistance prevents the diaphragm from working, resulting in diaphragm atrophy.
 The pressure, flow and volume curves look normal, but the purple Edi signal at the bottom is flat, indicating an inactive diaphragm.